Rafisto/uni/3_semester_2024/prog/lab/lista2/README.md

 - Librarian creates a new book providing:
   - Title
   - Author
-- System creates the book and returns its ID, Title, and Author
+- System creates the book and returns its ID and successful message
 - (Alternative) System returns an error if the request is invalid (missing data)

-4. Delete a book
+1. Delete a book

 - Librarian deletes a book by ID
 - System deletes the book with the given ID